 What do you love most about your job?

 Being in the mountains or desert, surrounded by more horses than people and a handful of others that share my passion for riding (and usually Iceland, at least by the end of the trip), means that every trip is an intimate, unique and special experience.
-I also love getting to know people over the week – long tours are so different than 1 or 2 hr riding trips.
+I also love getting to know people over the week – long tours are so different than one- or two-hour riding trips.
 I also enjoy the social aspect: singing, eating, drinking, playing games and just genuinely shutting off and being on a journey together… I might even go so far as to call it a vacation myself.

 What is the most challenging part?

 The safety issues and risk of injury.
-Horses are animals with their own minds and are never 100% trustworthy, as well as the weather and riding trail conditions, they can get more or less difficult, making every trip a special case.
+Horses are animals with their own minds and are never 100% trustworthy, as well as the weather and riding trail conditions, which can get more or less difficult, making every trip a special case.

 Why should globetrotters sign up for this ride?